Mithesh14/Dev-challenges/README.md

 ![](logo-dev-challenges.png)

-What is devChallenges.io?
+What is devChallenges.io?<BR>
 devChallenges.io is a community and a platform for anyone who wants to become a Software Engineer by building real-life projects and solving practical tasks. devChallenges.io is built with the goal of enabling you to build an outstanding portfolio.

 You will find different paths to follow, each path has a set of challenges or projects that you need to complete in order to get a certificate.
-Paths are designed for you to practice different aspects of Software Development.
-For more informations check [Dev Challenges website](https://devchallenges.io/)
+Paths are designed for you to practice different aspects of Software Development.<br> For more informations check [Dev Challenges website](https://devchallenges.io/)

 ## Table of contents